Why Homework Should Be Banned with Successful Cases

 Lack of Fairness and Equality

 Homework assumes that every student has access to the same resources, but this isn't the reality.
-Some students don't have stable internet, a quiet place to study, or adult help when they need it, placing them at a disadvantage.
+Some students don't have a stable internet, a quiet place to study, or adult help when they need it, placing them at a disadvantage.
 This imbalance can increase inequality, leading to stress and frustration among students who want to succeed but lack the necessary support.
 Key points include:

 - Not all homes provide an ideal learning environment.